NiktNikogo/Desmos-up/README.md

 # Summary

 Simple project to add to the amazing Desmos graphing calculator scripting in js.
-The code editor is powered by codemirror
+The code editor is powered by codemirror.

+If the graphing calculator don't show up, just reload the page.

 <https://www.desmos.com>
 <https://codemirror.net/>